nhmvienna/AutDeNovo/README.md

 In addition, various html-based results can be loaded in Firefox.
 The file `HTML_outputs.sh` in the /output folder contains all commands to load the HTML output in Firefox at a later timepoint.
 Moreover, the full pipeline including all commands will be written to a file named `pipeline.sh` in the /shell folder.
 In particular, this file allows to repeat certain analyses in the whole pipeline.

-## Future updates
+## ChangeLog

+v.1.0 (08/03/2022)

 This is just the very first version and I will implement more functionality in the near future.
 Additional features may include:

+-   [x]  Allow ONT or PacBio data or a combination of Illumina and single molecule sequencing data for de-novo assemblies

+v.2.0 (10/06/2022)

+Major updates with several improvements

+-   [x]  Define requested # of threads
+-   [x]  Define requested RAM memory for all analyses except the de-novo assembly
+-   [x]  Specifically define requested RAM memory for de-novo assembly
+-   [x]  Optionally decontaminate raw reads with Kraken
+-   [x]  Optionally estimate ploidy with SmudgePlot

+## Potential future updates

+Please le me know if you have further ideas or need help by posting an issue in this repository.

 -   [ ]  Modify more parameters via the commandline or through a config file
 -   [ ]  Possibility to skip certain steps of the pipeline
--   [x]  Allow ONT or PacBio data or a combination of Illumina and single molecule sequencing data for de-novo assemblies

-Please le me know if you have further ideas or need help by posting an issue in this repository.